Algorithms for Competitive Division of Chores: Introduction

-{\fed \paragraph{Fair division of an inhomogeneous chore.} Allocation of chores also appears in works on fair cake-cutting (dividing a divisible inhomogeneous resource).
-This literature typically ignores Pareto optimality focusing exclusively on fairness. }
+\paragraph{Fair division of an inhomogeneous chore.} {In the classic model of cake-cutting, agents are dividing an inhomogeneous attractive resource such as pizza with different toppings, land, or time.} This literature typically ignores Pareto optimality focusing exclusively on fairness.

-Examples of chore division in this line of work include the fair chore division model posed by ~\cite{Gardner}, which can be seen as identical to the cake cutting problem except that the item to be partitioned is a heterogeneous bad.
-Peterson and Su~\cite{PS02,PS98} design envy-free chore division protocols.
-These protocols were improved by ~\cite{DFMY18}, who obtained a bounded envy-free chore division {\fed method} for any number of agents. \cite{HS15} consider the fair division of chores with connected pieces and bound the loss in social welfare due to fairness. \cite{segal2018fairly} studies the envy-free division of a cake when some parts have been burned in the oven (i.e., the value densities can be positive, negative, or zero anywhere) and showed the existence of connected envy-free allocations for three players {\fed using a topological approach based on an analog of Sperner's lemma}.
-In a follow-up work, \cite{meunier2018envy} show the existence of connected envy-free allocations when the number of players is a prime or equal to four.
+{With one exception of~\cite{Gardner}, inhomogeneous chores were not considered until recently. \cite{PS02} proposed an envy-free chore division protocol for four agents, and \cite{DFMY18} found a protocol for any number of agents.} \cite{HS15} consider the fair division of chores with connected pieces and bound the loss in social welfare due to fairness. {\cite{segal2018fairly} studied envy-free divisions of a cake that may have some good and some bad parts and showed the existence of connected envy-free allocations for three players. \cite{meunier2018envy} extended this existence result to the case when the number of agents is prime or equal to four.} {The study of the minimal number of queries needed to achieve fairness is initiated by~\cite{farhadi2018complexity}.}

-\paragraph{Relaxed fairness notions for indivisible items.} The literature on fair division of indivisible goods has studied several fairness notions, such as envy-freeness up to one good (EF1) ~\cite{LMMS04}, proportionality up to one good (Prop1), envy-freeness up to any good (EFX), max-min fair share ~\cite{B11}, and (approximate) competitive equilibrium.
-Envy-freeness up to one good roughly means that no agent $i$ envies the bundle of another agent $j$ after the best item has been dropped from $j$'s bundle.
-Proportionality up to one good is similarly defined.
-These two fairness notions can be {\fed miraculously} obtained by maximizing the Nash social welfare, which also guarantees Pareto optimality~\cite{CKMP+16}.
+\paragraph{Relaxed fairness notions for indivisible items.} {If items are indivisible, fair allocations may fail to exist, e.g., when two agents divide one item.
+The literature on goods has proposed several relaxed notions of fairness applicable in this case:} envy-freeness up to one good (EF1)~\cite{LMMS04}, proportionality up to one good (Prop1), envy-freeness up to any good (EFX), {maximin} fair share~\cite{B11}, and (approximate) competitive equilibrium. {EF1 and Prop1} can be {obtained} by maximizing the {Nash social welfare}, which also guarantees Pareto optimality~\cite{CKMP+16}.
 It is open whether or not EFX allocations always exist (see, e.g., \cite{PR18}).